zieren/eltern-emailer/text.md

 ## Overview

-Eltern-Emailer is an unofficial email interface for `*.eltern-portal.org` sites:
+Eltern-Emailer is an unofficial email interface for communicating with German schools using `*.eltern-portal.org` or `schulmanager-online.de`.
+It allows you to simply use your email client instead of having to log into yet another website.

-* Retrieves messages from the website and emails them to you (teacher &rarr; parent).
-* Receives emails from you and posts them on the website (parent &rarr; teacher).
-* Notifies you of upcoming events, news and substitutions (school &rarr; parent).

 This has several advantages:

 * **Saves time**<br>
-You no longer have to log into the portal to check for new information.
+You see new information immediately, including attachments.
 * **Supports multiple parents**<br>
 Emails can be sent to multiple receivers via regular email forwarding.
-The portal, on the other hand, works only for a single parent, e.g. it will not highlight new messages for a second parent.
+There is no issue with one parent resetting a message's `unread` status for the other parent.
 * **Supports the student**<br>
-Substitution plan and upcoming events can be sent to the student.
+General information such as substitution plan updates and upcoming events can be sent to the student.
 * **Integrates with email based workflows**<br>
-All information is in your email client.
-Fully email-based two-way communication with teachers.
+All information is in your email client, enabling a fully email-based two-way communication with teachers.
 * **Enables search in your email client**

+Primarily `*.eltern-portal.org` is supported:

+* Retrieves messages from the website and emails them to you (teacher &rarr; parent).
+* Receives emails from you and posts them on the website (parent &rarr; teacher).
+* Notifies you of upcoming events, news and substitutions (school &rarr; parent).

+Additionally, there is limited support for `schulmanager-online.de`:

+* Retrieves messages ("Elternbriefe")

 ## Project Status